Terbau/fortnitepy/docs/api.rst

 	:param request: Request object.
 	:type request: :class:`PendingFriend`

+.. function:: event_friend_request_abort(friend)

+	This event is called when a friend request is aborted.
+Aborted means that the friend request was deleted before the receiving user managed to accept it.

+	:param request: Request object.
+	:type request: :class:`PendingFriend`

 .. function:: event_friend_presence(presence)

 	This event is valled when the client receives a presence from a friend.